Tutorial 12: Your New Identity

 Servant leadership (or leaders who serve their communities) is an idea has existed for a long time.
 In the fifth century BC, Lao-Tzo described the highest form of leadership as one in which the people are barely aware.
 This sage leader does not proclaim the plan and dictate what each person must do, he wrote, but instead, this leader knows how to mobilize people to complete the task while believing that they have achieved it themselves.
 The phrase “servant leadership” is often credited to Robert Greenleaf in a 1970 essay called "The Servant as Leader."
 He described servant leadership as an approach in which the leader builds the skills and abilities of those he or she leads.
 A servant leader helps those served to grow as individuals.
 Those served should become healthier, wiser, freer, more autonomous, more likely to also adopt a servant leadership approach.
 Greenleaf suggested that organizations, as well as individuals, could be servant-leaders.
 Servant-leader organizations could effect positive change in the way work is done carried out and would empower the people.
 (See more on service leadership at the Geenleaf site: http://www.greenleaf.org/)

 Action research often places the researcher in the role of a servant leader.
-They are changing their workplace but, hopefully will have learned from attention to what others do and say, that it is a collaborative process.
+They are changing their workplace but, hopefully, will have learned from attention to what others do and say, that it is a collaborative process.
+The following video comes from a small collection of videos produced for the blended-model community of practice for educators implementing the Digital Learning Process, developed by Ferdi Serim and described in Digital Learning: Strengthening and Assessing 21st Century Skills, (2012) published by Jossey-Bass.

 D. Action Research Networks to Join: